h4ck3rm1k3/db-docs/index.md

 }
 ```

-If you ever need to connect to another database, you can use the
+If you need to switch databases, you can use the `db.Database.Use()` method
-`db.Database.Use` method

 ```go
 err = sess.Use("another_database")